GivherLLC/givher/content/all-events/ca-jewish-caucus-ca-lgbtq-caucus-drag-purim-event.md

 eventButtonTextTwo: Sponsor This Event
 eventButtonLinkTwo: mailto:events@givher.com
 eventDescriptionMarkdown: >-
-  Join us for an eventful evening, co-hosted by the California Legislative Jewish Caucus and California Legislative LGBTQ Caucus, to celebrate Purim in style!
+  Join us for an eventful evening, co-hosted by the California Jewish Legislative Caucus Leadership Foundation and California Legislative LGBTQ Caucus, to celebrate Purim in style!
 This in-person event is a DRAG-tastic opportunity to celebrate Purim, the jubilant Jewish holiday that is celebrated every year to commemorate the Jewish hero Esther saving her community from peril.

   Date: Wednesday, March 17, 2025